What is the name of the form of government? Form of government

 Russian governance structure

-Since modern Russia does not have the features of a unitary state, then the Russian Federationfederal state.
-The president and parliament have broad powers, so the form of government is a mixed republic.
-The territorial-administrative subjects of the country have the right to legislative activity and state symbols.
-The management structure has three branches of power.
+Since modern Russia does not have the characteristics of a unitary state, then Russian Federationfederal state.
+The President and Parliament have broad powers, so the form of government is a mixed republic.
+Territorial-administrative subjects of the country have the right to legislative activity and state symbols.
+The government structure has three branches of government.
 The people are the only legitimate source of power.

 The Russian Federation is a democratic federal republic with a mixed type of government.
 However, it is difficult to call Russia a republican country.
 This is an unconventional form of government for the country.
-Therefore, in the process of life, there is a large number of problems that require an integrated approach.
+Therefore, in the process of life there arises a large number of problems whose solution requires an integrated approach.

-The form of government is an organization supreme bodies state power, their structure, the order of formation, the distribution of competence and relationships with the population.
+The form of government is an organization higher authorities state authorities, their structure, order of formation, distribution of competence and relationships with the population.

-Even Aristotle tried to develop a classification of states according to the criterion of the form of government.
-He singled out several forms of government: republic, monarchy, despotism, based on the classification methods of formation of state bodies, their correlation, methods of exercising state power.
-Currently modern theory of state and law can offer a deeper and sufficiently substantiated understanding of the form of government as one of the main characteristics of the structure of the state, give a more balanced classification of these forms, and outline a more realistic forecast for their development.
+Aristotle also tried to develop a classification of states based on the criterion of the form of government.
+He identified several forms of government: republic, monarchy, despotism, basing the classification on the methods of formation of state bodies, their relationship, and methods of exercising state power.
+Currently modern theory State and law can offer a deeper and more substantiated understanding of the form of government as one of the main characteristics of the structure of the state, give a more balanced classification of these forms, and outline a more realistic forecast of their development.
 It is equally important to take into account those factors that were previously excluded from the scope scientific consideration: historical traditions, national psychology, religiosity, etc.

 There are two main forms of government - monarchical And republican.

-monarchical form of government - (Greek monarchia - autocracy) - a very ancient form of government.
-In this form of government, the supreme power is exercised solely and is inherited.
+Monarchical form of government - (Greek monarchia - autocracy) - a very ancient form of government.
+In this form of government, supreme power is exercised individually and is inherited.

 The main features of the classical monarchical form of government are:

-the existence of a sole head of state who uses his power for life (king, king, emperor, shah, caesar, pharaoh);
+the existence of a sole head of state who exercises his power for life (king, king, emperor, shah, Caesar, pharaoh);

 hereditary order of succession of supreme power;